alimac/err-factoid/README.md

 Examples:
 ```
-water is wet
+!water is wet
-hot water is wet
+!hot water is wet
-super hot water is wet and scalding
+!super hot water is wet and scalding
 ```

 ### Add a new factoid